Kema-dev/ft_containers/docs/kema_todo.md

 ## Map

+- [ ] if iterator last < first : invert them to prevent from infinite loop
 - [ ] insert needs to return a pair value : bool and return existing value if already exists (changes boole truth value)

 ## Vector